-Hungary has entered into double tax treaties with a number of countries, including the United States.
+Hungary has entered into double tax treaties with a number of countries.
+The United States unilaterally cancelled the treaty in early 2023.
 When such a treaty is in existence, dividends, interest, and royalties arising in one country and paid in another are subject to tax only in the country where paid.